Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time and Deterministic Test Time Stain Normalization: Materials and Methods

 \subsection{Datasets}

 In our study, we used one single dataset for training and multiple datasets for testing to evaluate the generalization capability of our proposed approach (i.e., one single trained model was tested on multiple unseen images from various test datasets).
 The training was done on the training set from the MoNuSeg challenge~\cite{monuseg}, as it encompasses a large variety of nuclei from different organs and has been widely used as a benchmark dataset in previous studies~\cite{graham2019hover, ZHAO2020101786, 10.3389/fmed.2022.978146}.
-It includes a total of 21,623 nuclei, found in 30 ($1000\times1000$ pixels) Hematoxylin \& Eosin(H\&E)-stained image patches extracted from whole slide images from the cancer genome atlas (TCGA) repository\footnote{\url{https://portal.gdc.cancer.gov/repository}}.
-The dataset includes images from seven organs, namely liver, breast, kidney, bladder, prostate, stomach, and colon.
+It includes a total of 21,623 nuclei, found in 30 ($1000\times1000$ pixels) H\&E-stained image patches extracted from whole slide images from the cancer genome atlas (TCGA) repository\footnote{\url{https://portal.gdc.cancer.gov/repository}}.
+This dataset includes images from seven organs, namely liver (6 images), breast (6 images), kidney (6 images), bladder (2 images), prostate (6 images), stomach (2 images), and colon (2 images).
 For testing, we utilized seven test datasets.
 We used MoNuSeg test data~\cite{monuseg}, TNBC~\cite{naylor2018segmentation}, CryoNuSeg~\cite{mahbod2021cryonuseg_org}, CPM-15~\cite{vu2019methods}, CPM-17~\cite{vu2019methods}, CoNSeP~\cite{graham2019hover} and NuInsSeg dataset~\cite{mahbod2023nuinsseg}, all include image patches with H\&E staining.
 Further depiction of the attributes of each dataset can be found in Table~\ref{datasets}.